Chisw/gagu/gagu-website/src/pages/docs/getting-started/feature-list.md

 ---
-title: "Features ⏳"
+title: "Feature List ⏳"
 layout: ../../../layouts/DocLayout.astro
 ---

-# Features ⏳
+# Feature List ⏳

 This section will be available after v1.0.0 is released.